mehulagg/gitlab/doc/user/project/repository/reducing_the_repo_size_using_git.md

 1. Generate a fresh [export from the project](../settings/import_export.html#exporting-a-project-and-its-data) and download it.
-   The project export is used to purge files from your repository, and it also serves as a backup in case that data is erroneously removed as part of this process.
+   This project export contains a backup copy of your repository *and* refs we can use to purge files from your repository.

-2. Decompress the backup using `tar`:
+1. Decompress the backup using `tar`:

    ```shell
    tar xzf project-backup.tar.gz